graezykev/ts-eslint-standard-js/steps.md

 ![alt text](images/image-1.png)

+### Ask ESLint to Recognize `.jsx`

 Create `react-code-2.jsx` with the same code as `react-code-1.tsx`, and lint it:

 ```sh
 npx eslint react-code-2.jsx
 ```

-You'll see some problems but not related to real code problems.
+You may see some problems but not they are not real code style problems.

 ![alt text](images/image-2.png)